1211ciel/node/words.md

 recruit recruit recruit recruit recruit recruit recruit recruit recruit recruit recruit recruit recruit recruit recruit
-We are having difficulties in recruting well qualified staff.
+We are having difficulties in recruiting well qualified staff.
-We are having difficulties in recruting well qualified staff.
+We are having difficulties in recruiting well qualified staff.
-We are having difficulties in recruting well qualified staff.
+We are having difficulties in recruiting well qualified staff.
-We are having difficulties in recurting well qualified staff.
+We are having difficulties in recruiting well qualified staff.
-We are having difficulties in recurting well qualified staff.
+We are having difficulties in recruiting well qualified staff.

 recruit recruit recruit recruit recruit recruit recruit recruit recruit recruit recruit recruit recruit recruit recruit recruit recruit recruit recruit recruit
+We are having difficulties in recruiting well qualified staff.
+We are having difficulties in recruiting well qualified staff.
+We are having difficulties in recruiting well qualified staff.
+We are having difficulties in recruiting well qualified staff.
+We are having difficulties in recruiting well qualified staff.

+recruit recruit recruit recruit recruit recruit recruit recruit recruit recruit recruit recruit recruit recruit recruit recruit recruit recruit recruit recruit
+We are having difficulties in recruiting well qualified staff.
+We are having difficulties in recruiting well qualified staff.
+We are having difficulties in recruiting well qualified staff.
+We are having difficulties in recruiting well qualified staff.
+We are having difficulties in recruiting well qualified staff.

+recruit recruit recruit recruit recruit recruit recruit recruit recruit recruit recruit recruit recruit recruit recruit recruit recruit recruit recruit recruit
-We are having difficulties in recruting well qualified staff.
+We are having difficulties in recruiting well qualified staff.
-We are having difficulties in recruting well qualified staff.
+We are having difficulties in recruiting well qualified staff.
-We are having difficulties in recruting well qualified staff.
+We are having difficulties in recruiting well qualified staff.
-We are having difficulties in recruting well qualified staff.
+We are having difficulties in recruiting well qualified staff.
-We are having difficulties in recruting well qualified staff.
+We are having difficulties in recruiting well qualified staff.

 reap 收割
+reap reap raep reap reap
+reap reap reap reap reap
+reap reap reap reap reap
+reap reap reap reap reap
+As you sow,so shall you reap.
+As you sow,so shall you reap.
+As you sow,so shall you reap.
+As you sow,so shall you reap.
+As you sow,so shall you reap.

 reap reap reap reap reap
 reap reap reap reap reap
 reap reap reap reap reap